cliffhall/in-app-pro-shop/README.md

 ## Status
 Work in progress.

+Next step is deploying to Ropsten or Rinkby testnet.
+Meanwhile developers can run locally on Ganache to integrate with their apps or games.

 ## Goal
 In-App Pro Shop aims to help Ethereum developers easily support in-app purchases, freeing them to focus their energies on creating a better